teragrid/dgrid/docs/architecture/adr-005-consensus-params.md

 A new `ConsensusParams` is optionally included in the `genesis.json` file, and loaded into the `State`.
 Any items not included are set to their default value.
-A value of 0 is undefined (see ABCI, below).
+A value of 0 is undefined (see asura, below).
 A value of -1 is used to indicate the parameter does not apply.
 The parameters are used to determine the validity of a block (and tx) via the union of all relevant parameters.

 ```